telerik/kendo-ui-core/docs/aspnet-mvc/troubleshoot/troubleshooting.md

         return Json(new string[] {});
     }

-## DatePicker HtmlHelper
+## Date Picker HtmlHelpers

 ### Display the DateTimeOffset Value in a Widget

-The DatePicker widget supports only the `DateTime` structure.
+The DatePicker and DateTimePicker widgets support only the `DateTime` structure.

 **Solution**

-Convert [`DateTimeOffset`](http://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) into a DatePicker to show the date and time correctly.
+Convert [`DateTimeOffset`](http://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) into a DatePicker or DateTimePicker to show the date and time correctly.

 ### Client Validation Fails with Invalid Date